saylordotorg/course_cs202/Unit08.md

+---
+layout: default
+title: "CS202: Discrete Structures"
+course_description: "An introduction to the mathematical foundations from discrete mathematics that are used for analyzing computer algorithms for correctness and performance.
+This course introduces models of computation, including finite state machines and Turing machines."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Graphs and Trees** <span id="8"></span> *Graphs serve innumerable functions: they can represent communications systems, chart knowledge, and even solve problems.
 In this unit, we will